SalomePlatform/MEDCoupling_tutos/presentations/src/2_medfile_io.md

 # Agenda

-- Overview of the MEDLoader, fundamental differences with MEDCoupling model
+- Overview of MEDLoader
 - Basic API
   - Quick export to VTU (visualization)
-  - Reading and writing a MED file
+  - Reading and writing a `.med` file
 - Advanced API
   - Some insights into the MED file format
   - Advanced concepts